oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/monitoring-kubernetes/VisualizingWithGrafanaLab.md

 ...Successfully got an update from the "stable" chart repository Update Complete. ⎈ Happy Helming!⎈
 ```

+Depending on what moduels you have done previously the updated repositories list may vary

 - In the OCI Cloud Shell type following command:
   - `helm install grafana  bitnami/grafana --version 3.4.3 --namespace  monitoring  --set persistence.enabled=true --set service.type=LoadBalancer`